Will Young: 2001–2002: Pop Idol

 On 9 February 2002, 13.34 million viewers watched Young and Gates battle each other in the Grand Final for the title of "Pop Idol".
 Both acts sang "Anything Is Possible" and "Evergreen", which were to be released as a double A-side single by the winner.
 Young also sang "Light My Fire" a second time as his favourite performance from the series.
-8.7 million votes were registered over the two-and-a-half hours that the voting lines were open, which set a new world record.
+Over the two-and-a-half hours that the voting lines were open, 8.7 million votes were registered, setting a new world record.
 However, some voters complained that their votes had not been registered and that ITV, British Telecom and Telescope (the company responsible for operating the phone system) had not prepared well enough for the volume of calls because the system crashed at one point during the evening.
 It was also alleged that the phonelines had been fixed and they were involved in vote rigging.
 Nevertheless, Young was announced the winner of the competition after receiving 4.6 million (53.1%) votes, just 500,000 more than Gates.
 Young's shock at hearing the news was obvious to viewers as his jaw dropped and he clasped his hands to his face.
 "When he [Ant McPartlin] said what the votes were, I thought, 'I am second, and I have lost by that much.
 Oh well, that's not bad'," Young recalled.
 "When I heard I'd won ...
 I felt like I'd been hit.
 I stepped backwards.
 I could not believe it."
 In 2011, Young described Pop Idol as "a huge starting point and ... the best ever experience for me, ever."